markandgo/mash/readme.txt

 -- @return delay,ox,oy --> The associated delay,ox,oy for frame i.
 Must return non-nil.
 delay,ox,oy = callback(i,sequence)

+The format of the animation data is as follows:

+data =
+{
+	[1] = -- frame number 1
+	{
+		img   = image,  -- frame image
+		t     = delay,  -- frame delay
+		ox,oy = ox,oy,  -- frame offset
+	}
+	...
+}

+Note that ALL values (img,t,ox,oy) are required for each frame.

 -- @param data      --> The animation data table
 -- @param mode      --> Optional animation mode: loop,bounce,once
 -- @return animObj  --> animation object to be used for drawing animObj = mash.new(data,mode)

 	ANIMATION METHODS
 	===================